Mani Peninsula: 1612 Ottoman incursion

 In 1612, the Mani Peninsula became the focal point of another Ottoman military incursion, this time triggered by the actions of Charles Gonzaga (1580–1637), who claimed descent from the Palaiologos dynasty.
 Charles sought to establish a new Byzantine state with himself as emperor in Constantinople, viewing his endeavor as a new crusade.
 The Maniots caught wind of Charles's ambitions and negotiated an alliance, with church leaders addressing him as "Constantine Palaeologus".

-Upon discovering Charles's plans and the Maniots' support, the Ottoman authorities launched a large-scale punitive expedition into the region.
-A force of 20,000 soldiers and 70 ships was deployed to invade Mani.
-The Ottomans devastated the peninsula and imposed punitive taxes on the Greeks.
+On discovering Charles's plans and the Maniots' support, the Ottoman authorities launched a large-scale punitive expedition, with a force of 20,000 soldiers and 70 ships deployed to invade Mani.
+The Ottomans devastated the peninsula and imposed punishing taxes on the Greeks.
 Charles's further attempts at his crusade failed, and he later became Duke of Mantua and Montferrat.
 His failure left the Maniots to continue their struggle against the Ottomans without external support.
 The Maniots' resistance remained a persistent challenge to Ottoman authority.